 The principal objective of the Master of Engineering Program is to prepare individuals for professional practice in a broad range of areas by enhancing the skill sets developed in an undergraduate engineering program.
 For the master’s degree in Energy, Environmental & Chemical Engineering (EECE), students can choose a pathway of specialization in specific topical areas.
 Other goals of the professional master’s degree are to provide training in leadership skills and teamwork and experience with field and international issues.

-The entrance requirement is a bachelor’s degree in engineering, physical sciences, or life sciences.
-The program is designed to be completed in one year, but it can be completed over a longer time period on a part-time basis.
+We welcome all interested applicants with a bachelor’s degree in engineering, physical sciences, or life sciences.
+The program is designed to be completed in 12 - 16 months (potentially including summer courses), but it can be completed over a longer time period on a part-time basis.

 Up to 6 units of independent study (EECE 500) credit can be received for faculty-advised research projects, industry-directed projects, or a practicum/internship completed over the summer term.
 Approval by the Advisor is necessary for independent study credits.
 Note that the degree earned will be a Master of Engineering, even if research is done by the student.